Inside WikiLeaks: My Time with Julian Assange at the World’s Most Dangerous Website

 By Andrew Fowler | Melbourne University Press | $32.99

-ON FRIDAY 20 August last year, Julian Assange, assisted by a mutually trusted intermediary, was nearing an agreement with two Swedish women.
+On Friday 20 August 2010, Julian Assange, assisted by a mutually trusted intermediary, was nearing an agreement with two Swedish women.
 He’d had sexual relations with both of them and they felt strongly aggrieved on several grounds.
 Most importantly, both of them believed they had unwillingly been subjected to unprotected sex.
 They wanted Assange to take a test for HIV, which he initially refused to do.
 During this standoff, the women went to the police and “sought advice,” to use the Swedish term.
 As a result, Assange was charged with rape.
 In the meantime he had agreed to the test, but by that time on a Friday afternoon the clinic had closed for the weekend.

 Almost immediately the women’s visit to the police was leaked to the Stockholm tabloid Expressen, which splashed the rape allegations across its front page.
 The news flashed around the world, and journalists demanded a response from Assange.
 Caught off balance, he replied with characteristic aggression, referring to dirty tricks and implying he had been the victim of a set-up.
 The two women were naturally affronted by the suggestion that they were dupes of the American government or anyone else.